Meet The Guides

 showers and lighted latrines in camp.
 You will eat like king

-in camp and the cooks prepare the delicious meals camp
+in camp and the native cooks prepare the delicious meals camp

 style in cast iron cookware.
 Everything is